rjanicek/janicek-core-haxe/README.md

 My personal collection of Haxe core libraries.

-Functional style used where possible.
+Functional style used where possible:
+* Simple types.
+* Functions are grouped into libraries using static classes.
+* Libraries are as pure as possible, no state or side effects.

 See spec classes in test directory tree for examples of how to use the libraries.